-At this time, the FCC Group is deploying a monitoring system known as "Data Leak Prevention" to detect and prevent the risk of data leaks through information systems.
-This system reinforces the classification system by analysing the information processed in the FCC Group's information systems to detect possible leaks of classified information.
+The FCC Group has a monitoring system known as "Data Leak Prevention" to detect and prevent the risk of classified data leaks through information systems.

 The FCC Group has a Security Operation Centre (SOC) that operates around the clock to address the growing threat of attacks from the internet and information leaks.
 The SOC has the following capabilities: